 Yes, you’ll still need a travel insurance policy with medical cover to travel to the EU, even if you have a GHIC.
 The GHIC, just like the EHIC, does not cover you for rescue or repatriation costs, or if you are on a cruise.

-The gov.uk website recommends all UK travellers to take out appropriate travel insurance policy when abroad.
+The gov.uk website recommends all UK travellers to take out appropriate travel insurance when travelling abroad.

-Even with travel insurance, some policies will insist that you have a valid GHIC to provide cover or waive the excess if you have one.
+Even with travel insurance, some policies will insist that you have a valid GHIC to provide cover or waiver the excess on your policy if you have one.

 How do I apply for a GHIC?

-One very important thing to remember is that the GHIC is free.
+Important: The GHIC and EHIC are always free.
 Avoid any website that asks you to pay a fee for a GHIC and only apply via the NHS website.